giladbarnea/spaceup/INTEGRATION.md

 ---
 title: Integrations
-description: This document lists all planned integrations with Spaceup, grouped by environment (Browser, Node.js, Python).
+description: This document lists every technology that consumes Markdown, which Spaceup plans to integrate with.
+The list is grouped by environment (Browser, Node.js, Python).
 Within each environment, integrations are further grouped by the expected language definition format.
 Ultimately, bespoke adaptors will be written for each integration.
 ---

 # Browser